galaxyproject/training-material/topics/single-cell/tutorials/spatial-breast-cancer-tme-SPICA/tutorial.md

 >
 {: .question}

-# Reference-based annotation with CellTypist
+# Cell type annotation with CellTypist

 CellTypist was designed to compare query expression profiles with labelled single-cell references ({% cite Xu2023CellTypist %}).
 The model used here contains cell states from adult human breast tissue ({% cite Kumar2023HumanBreastAtlas %}); the full catalogue of available models is published by the CellTypist developers ({% cite CellTypistModels %}).
 For this Visium analysis, the appropriate interpretation is therefore **reference-based label transfer**: each mixed spot is assigned the reference profile with the largest score, not proven to be one cell of that type.